 - 5.4.
 Persons working in trenches where any one of the following measures where specified in the work instructions have not been carried out: - Use of trench side support systems - Reduction of the slope of the trench sides/walls - Any other measure specified in the work instructions - 5.5.
 Person detected to have alcohol or drugs in his/her system while on site. - 5.6.
-The collapse, overturning or failure of any load bearing part of a: Any lift, hoist, crane or MEWP Any excavator - 5.7.
-Any work in a confined space , where the emergency or rescue procedures were required to be used. - 5.8.
-Any form of ejection of moving parts from within a machine where there was a risk that persons could have been struck by those parts examples would includes fluid couplings. - 5.9.
-Any burns resulting from hot material which could have had the potential to cause serious injury.
+The collapse, overturning or failure of any load bearing part of a: - Any lift, hoist, crane or MEWP - Any excavator - 5.7.
+Any work in a confined space, where the emergency or rescue procedures were required to be used. - 5.8.
+Any form of ejection of moving parts from within a machine where there was a risk that persons could have been struck by those parts examples would includes fluid couplings.